14 Best Things To Do in Sintra, Portugal

 Pena Palace

 Pena Palace has a beautiful and interesting design.
 It’s made up of a mix of architectural styles, and it’s painted bright yellow and red.
-Sitting at the very top of Sintra mountain, you have panoramic views of the region.
+And because the palace sits at the very top of Sintra mountain, you have panoramic views of the region from the palace.

 It’s recommended to buy your ticket to Pena Palace in advance.
 If you visit in the high season (the summer), get to the palace before opening time.
 It’s possible to buy a ticket to tour the outside of the palace and the surrounding gardens, as well as to tour the inside of the palace.

 You can easily spend hours exploring the outside of the palace, and the surrounding grounds and gardens.
-But, with 24 hours in Sintra, I would aim to head to your next stop by 12:00 PM.
+If you want to experience the site in depth, plan to spend 3-4 hours.

-If you’re getting hungry, stop by Parques de Sintra Cafeterias at Pena Palace.
+If you get hungry while visiting Pena Palace, stop by Parques de Sintra Cafeterias.
 This is one of the only places within the park that serves food.

 You can buy your ticket to Pena Palace in advance, right here.